 Planning for Growth in Canadian Trade

-Container traffic through Canada’s Pacific Gateway is expected to double over the next 10 to 15 years, and nearly triple by 2030.
-Current projections indicate approximately four million TEUs (twenty-foot equivalent units) of additional capacity will be needed to meet West Coast container demand by 2030.
+Container traffic through Canada’s Pacific Gateway is expected to double over the next 15 years.
+Current projections indicate approximately four million twenty-foot equivalent units (TEUs) of additional capacity will be needed to meet west coast container demand by 2030.

 The Container Capacity Improvement Program is our long-term strategy to ensure the timely delivery of required infrastructure to meet anticipated growth in the container sector.
 In planning for future capacity with this objective, Port Metro Vancouver has considered opportunities to: